benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

  * cannot execute tasks concurrently

  * is no good for loops (UI, game, long running task, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions

 <br/>
 <br/>

-#### Observer, Observable
+#### Observer Pattern and Observable
 The [Observer pattern][3] is similar to the "Plain Old Function Call" above, in that it is also a synchronous call and whilst allowing for separation of concerns, still suffers the same cons.
-Generally, in observer/observable implmentations, `observers` register their interest (using a callback function) with certain events executed on the `observable`.
-The `observable` maintains this list of `observers` callbacks and each time an event occurs, the `observable` iterates over it's list and calls each callback function in sequence.
+Generally, in observer/observable implmentations, `observer`s register their interest (using a callback function) with certain events executed on the `observable`.
+The `observable` maintains this list of `observer`s callbacks and each time an event occurs, the `observable` iterates over its list and calls each callback function in sequence.

 Pros: